Adi Thadi: Plot

-Tirupati is a criminal who commands respect from state heads like the CM.
+Tirupati is a criminal who commands respect even from the state's chief minister.
 He hates women and remains a bachelor even at the age of 50.
-A naughty college student Priya grabs Tirupati's attention though a beauty contest, and there he falls in love with her and proposes to her.
+A naughty college student Priya grabs Tirupati's attention though a beauty contest, and he falls in love with her and proposes to her.
 Then, Priya's life turns to disaster because she gets tortured by Tirupati and his henchmen.
 With the help of his brother Surya, Tirupati changes his appearance to look younger.
 To escape from this problem, Priya contacts her boyfriend Arjun.
 The rest is all about how all ends well.

 Production

 The film marked the directorial debut of T. Shivaraj who earlier assisted T. P. Gajendran and S. A. Chandrasekhar.

 Soundtrack

 The soundtrack was composed by Deva and lyrics were written by Piraisoodan, Kalidasan, Snehan and Deva Kumar.
 The song "Umma Umma" turned out to be a sensational chartbuster upon release.